MichaelCurrin/docsify-js-tutorial/docs/README.md

 $ docsify serve docs
 ```

+Serves as [localhost:3000/](http://localhost:3000/), or a different port if there is already a _Docsify_ server running.

 #### start

 > Server for SSR

-For Server-Side Rendering.
+This command is for Server-Side Rendering.
 I haven't tried this yet.

 ## Static site vs SPA